Guidelines for Abstract submission

 - Full papers should be writtenin English and should be a maximum length of 10 pages.

-- Please find and use thetemplate provided for IUFRO INAFOR JOINT CONFERENCE 2017 papers in this link ……..
+- Please find and use the template provided for IUFRO INAFOR JOINT INTERNATIONAL CONFERENCE 2017 papers

 - Pictures and graphs should be clearly presented.

-- Full paper should ONLY be submittedin WORD document by by 30th June 2017 via email to: email@example.com or via portal user dashboard at the website http://iufroinafor2017.com
+- Full paper should ONLY be submitted in WORD document by by 30th June 2017 via email to: firstname.lastname@example.org or via portal user dashboard at the website http://iufroinafor2017.com

 - Author should make sure to review the final version before submitting.
 Committee will only receive final draft, revision would not be processed after submission.

-- Submitted full paper will be reviewed by Selection Committee.
+- Submitted full paper will be reviewed by Scientific Committee.

-- Reviewed full paper will be sent back to authors with comments from Selection Committee to enhance the quality of the paper.
+- Reviewed full paper will be sent back to authors with comments from Scientific Committee to enhance the quality of the paper.